 - BezierSpline – A set of tools to create a variety of Polylines, Bezier and Spline curves, all in 3D.
 SketchUp does not come with a good option for this, Bezier Spline allows you to create these curves with ease by utilizing the almost 13 tools in the palette.

 - Layers Panel – Designed to be very similar to Photoshop’s layers panel.
-It adds the ability to group layers, sort them, lock them, hide/collapse groups, etc. It saves layer states that can be labeled, recalled and applied to other scenes.
-It can manage the visibility setting of new layers in other scenes.
+It adds the ability to group layers, sort them, lock them, hide/collapse groups, etc. Layers panel saves layer states that can be labeled, recalled and applied to other scenes.
+The plugin can manage the visibility setting of new layers in other scenes.

 - DropGC - Drop selected groups/components onto geometry below.
 Useful for getting entourage (cars, people, plants, etc.) onto topo surfaces.

 - Edge Tools² - Suite of tools to simplify edges, close gaps, cleanups and more.
-Very useful when generating terrain from imported site plans.
+This is very useful for generating terrain from imported site plans.
 The Epsilon value asked for is how much the simplified curve is allowed to deviate from the original.

-- StrayLines – This plug-in works with open-ended line segments.
-If a line endpoint does not touch another entity, then it is considered a “stray line”.
+- StrayLines – This plug-in works with open-ended line segments which are called “Stray lines.”
 There are 4 options to choose from to work with stray lines with this tool: Label, Select, Delete, Show Only.

 - Solid Inspector² - Inspect and repair solids in SketchUp.
 Select a group or component and activate the tool for an analysis of what would prevent it from being a solid manifold.